MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-task-permission-issue.md

 ### Cause

 This issue usually happens when there isn't the right permission to perform an operation.
-SAS by default includes only "READ" permission for the container, which means the SAS token will have only "r" specified.
+SAS by default includes only "Read" permission for the container, which means the SAS token will have only "r" specified.

 Here's an example: